 WellPoint said this month it would buy Medicaid insurer Amerigroup Corp.
-(AGP) for $4.9 billion, and Cigna bought Medicare specialist Healthspring Inc. for $3.8 billion in January.
+(AGP:US) for $4.9 billion, and Cigna bought Medicare specialist Healthspring Inc. for $3.8 billion in January.
 While Aetna sees other Medicaid-management companies as too expensive right now, the Hartford, Connecticut-based company isn’t swearing off similar deals, Zubretsky said.

 “We’re agnostic as to size,” he said.
 “And we can use our balance sheet and the capital markets to advance something bigger.
 It’s just a question of strategic fit.”

 Aetna declined 2.9 percent to $36.06 at the close in New York.
 The company’s shares have declined 15 percent this year.